A practical guide to HubSpot AI buyer intent signals: Maximizing your data in 2026

 Trying to figure out which prospects are actually ready to buy is a classic sales headache.
 You're staring at a list of leads, trying to separate the genuinely interested from the ones just browsing.
 And with traditional tracking methods like third-party cookies on their way out, it's not getting any easier.

-But does it really give you the full story?
-In this guide, we’ll walk through how HubSpot AI Buyer Intent Signals work, what they’re good for, and where they fall flat.
-We'll also look at a more direct way to understand what your prospects and customers are really thinking.
+In this guide, we’ll walk through how HubSpot AI buyer intent signals work, what they’re good for, and how to best utilize them in 2026.
+We'll also look at a complementary way to understand what your prospects and customers are really thinking.

 So, what exactly is this feature?
-Basically, HubSpot's Buyer Intent tool tells you which companies are poking around on your website, even if no one from that company ever fills out a form or gives you their email.
+Basically, HubSpot's Buyer Intent tool tells you which companies are visiting your website, even if no one from that company ever fills out a form or gives you their email.

 It works with a bit of tech called reverse-IP lookup.
 When someone visits your site, HubSpot's tracking code identifies their IP address and matches it to a known company.
 So, instead of seeing "Anonymous Visitor #123," you might see that someone from "Acme Corp" just spent five minutes on your pricing page.

-The important thing to remember is that you're seeing company-level activity, not the specific person.
-You'll know someone at Acme Corp visited, but you won't know if it was the CEO, an intern, or an engineer looking for a support doc.
-This data helps teams decide which companies to focus on, but it's still a bit of a guessing game.
+The important thing to remember is that you're seeing company-level activity.
+You'll know someone at Acme Corp visited, which allows your sales team to prioritize the account.
+This data helps teams decide which companies to focus on, providing a strong foundation for your outreach strategy.

-How teams actually use HubSpot AI Buyer Intent Signals
+How teams use HubSpot AI buyer intent signals

 So, how does this data get used day-to-day?
 HubSpot’s tool is built to help you focus your energy on accounts that seem to be showing interest.